felisparkz/alx-system_engineering-devops/0x00-shell_basics/README.md

-displaying the contents list of your current directory
+directory to the user’s home directory